-What is a business budget, and why do you need it?
+Business budgeting: what is it and why do you need it?

-Before we get to business budgeting software and compare some budgeting software tools, it’d be great to look at the overall idea of a business budget and see at which points it helps businesses.
+Before we get to business budgeting software and compare some budgeting software tools, it’d be great to look at the overall idea of a business budget and see how it can help businesses.

 What is a business budget?

 So, what does a business budget stand for?
 By definition, it’s an estimation of future business incomes and expenses based on the evaluation of the business finances over a certain past period.
 Usually, a business budget gets created annually.
-However, short-term budgets, like quarterly or even monthly, also make sense and can perfectly co-exist.
+However, short-term budgets, like quarterly or even monthly, also can be used and perfectly co-exist.

 Types of business budgets